Sands End Arts and Community Centre

 - Client: Hammersmith & Fulham Council

-- Awards: New London Awards Culture & Community - Winner 2018
+- Awards: Civic Trust Awards - Regional Finalist 2021 New London Awards Culture & Community - Winner 2018

 We have designed a creative Arts and Community Centre for Hammersmith & Fulham Council.
-The centre will provide spaces for art exhibitions and community events with an ancillary café and children’s day nursery.
+The centre provides spaces for art exhibitions and community events with an ancillary café and children’s day nursery.

-The form of the building takes inspiration from the 19th century glasshouses– built by the preeminent horticulturalist James Veitch– that previously occupied the site at South Park.
-It frames new landscapes spaces and is designed to be sustainable, both in terms of construction approach and potential for ongoing revenue generation.
+The form of the building takes inspiration from the 19th century glasshouses – built by the preeminent horticulturalist James Veitch– that previously occupied the site at South Park.
+It frames new landscaped spaces and is designed to be sustainable not only because it has the potential for ongoing revenue generation, but also in terms of construction approach where we have used CLT and an innovative new brick made from waste products.
+This is the first time this product has been used in the UK.

 The centre is fully accessible and caters for all user groups and ages with consideration of youth and older people.